 Ickes / Ix (Kutter)

-The parish register of Büdingen records that Johannes Niedenthal from Eckertshausen, son of Peter Niedenthal, and Anna Maria Ickes, duaghter of the deceased Johannes Ickes from Alstadt [sic], married on 10 May 1766 in Büdingen.
+The parish register of Büdingen records the marriage of his sister Anna Maria Ickes, daughter of the deceased Johannes Ickes from Alstadt [sic], to Johannes Niedenthal, son of Peter Niedenthal from Eckertshausen, on 10 May 1766.

 - Mai, Brent Alan.
 1798 Census of the German Colonies along the Volga: Economy, Population, and Agriculture (Lincoln, NE: American Historical Society of Germans from Russia, 1999): Kt16.